Rajayne/CRAPractice/README.md

 - HTML form elements naturally keep some internal state and update it based on input
 - In React mutable state is kept in the state of components and only updated with the function returned to useState()
+- Use htmlFor instead of for in labels
   > **Controlled Components** are input elements controlled by React (visible input/input state)

 # Testing